|SCA interns celebrate efforts for trail work at Silvio. O. Conte National Fish & Wildlife Refuge in Connecticut.

 6) Protect pollinators

 Each year we celebrate National Pollinator Week in recognition of the importance of pollinator species to agriculture, forest and grassland environments and other ecosystems.
-This year it will take place on June 16-22, 2014.
 There is increasing evidence that many pollinators are in decline.
 However, there are some simple things you can do at home to encourage pollinator diversity and abundance, such as planting a pollinator garden.
 Your garden is your outdoor sanctuary and can be a haven for native birds.
 Consider the following when choosing plants for your garden: